Tuesday, November 13, 2018

 Perhaps a good place for the homeless...

 Not pledging your fealty to some religion is politically fraught however.
 Atheists are even more disliked than gay people or Muslims in the U.S., if you believe the surveys, so don’t mention that while running for office.
 Socialism has a higher rep than atheism in the U.S., which is certainly an improvement over socialism’s past.
 Yet atheism is the theoretical opposite of religion, its anti-thesis, so it actually is the greatest threat to religious faith on an ideological level.
-Philosophy starts where religion ends, as do science and reason.
+Philosophy starts where religion ends, and so do science and reason.
 And religion is ending.
 As Slavoj Zizek noted, the theoretical synthesis that rises above the false conflicts of religion is no religion at all.

 The Trib seems to be worried, along with local ‘faith leaders,’ because one of the pillars of ideological capital is organized religion.
 Organized religion itself is at fault in this decline, of course.
 If you look at the reactionary role of evangelical Christians like the Southern Baptist Convention in U.S. politics, it is abominable.
 They are one of the primary mass bases for the vicious Republican Party and its control of the South and rural areas.
 They even have their own large sex abuse scandal.
 The evangelical yellers shilling for your money on TV don’t help either.
 Even weird offshoots like fundamentalist Mormons, who wear odd underwear, believe in multiple wives and having sex with young girls doesn’t give religion much heft.
 Or the idiotic essential myth of the Scientologists, who believe everything started when the earth was occupied by aliens.
 The Catholic Church has become a pariah for its hosting of the largest group of pedophiles in the world.
 This scandal is world-wide.
 Like Christian evangelicals, the Catholic Church’s positions on abortion, divorce, contraception, the role of women, pre-marital sex, masturbation, planned parenthood, pre-marital children, homosexuality – all medieval.
 Even their occasional opposition to capital comes from a preference for a pre-capitalist economy – when the Church was the benevolent ruler of serfs.
 The new Pope was ‘hired’ to deflect an understanding of these basic Catholic teachings.